Sex

 No Comments

-Nina de Vries, 42, has been travelling or receiving guests in her own home for many years.
-She provides erotic sensations to people with physical or mental disabilities.
-She massages, caresses, kisses and embraces people who are able to do the same with her, bringing them pleasure and even orgasm through masturbation.
-Penetration and fellatio are excluded from the services of this sexual assistant, whose services are subject to a fee.
+Nina de Vries, 42 years old, has been travelling or receiving people in her home for many years.
+She provides erotic sensations to people with a physical or mental handicap.
+She massages, caresses, kisses and hugs people who can do the same with her and thus gives them a pleasure that can go as far as orgasm through masturbation.
+Penetration and fellatio are excluded from the services of this sexual assistant whose services are paid for.

 In Holland, these professionals go as far as full sexual intercourse.
-Health insurance reimburses their services at a rate of two sessions per month.
-Rates are around €120 per hour.
+The health insurance reimburses their services at a rate of two sessions per month.
+The rate is about 120€ per hour.

 Intimate experiences